kkougiou/HBS-Seminar-2020/README.md

 Prior to Saturday's practicals, all participants should have installed all R packages needed henceforth (please check the ***"Saturday R packages"*** R script in the **Scripts** folder).

-All download links for each instructor's practicals are available in the `Data/Practicals/instructor_name/Description.md` folder path.
+All download links for each instructor's practicals are available in the following folder path:

+`Data/Practicals/instructor_name/Description.md`

 The webinar's program is as follows: